MassDotMoney/nested-ledger-plugin/README.md

 Each action called by the user has a respective function that sets the text.

-This is where the macros and utilitary functions are called.

 Edit the `switch(msg->screenIndex)` cases of `handle_*_ui()` functions if needed.

 ## 3. Number of screens:
 There are two functions that can set the screen number.

-In `./src/handle_finalize.c` the `msg->numScreens` variable defines how many screens will be displayed (excluding the ID screen).
+In `./src/handle_finalize.c` the `msg->numScreens` variable defines how many screens will be displayed.

 In `./src/handle_provide_token.c` the `msg->additionScreens` variable allows to edit the previously set screen number.